openziti/ziti-doc/docusaurus/docs/guides/Public_Cloud_Deployment/Controller.md

 </TabItem>
 <TabItem value="AWS">

-Azure's default firewall is blocking all incoming access to the VM.
+- AWS' default firewall is blocking all incoming access to the VM.
 You will need to open ports you specified for controller and ZAC (if you plan to use ZAC).
 Here is a example of the firewall ports if you used the default ports.

 ![Diagram](/img/public_cloud/Firewall-AWS-Controller.jpg)